Lightroom Tutorial Collection for Beginners (Classic & CC)

 We cover everything a new user needs to know to get up and running with Lightroom so they can edit their photos with confidence.
 We’ll assume you have zero experience in Lightroom and we’ll show you what you need to know in order to start editing the way you want.

 Learning Lightroom Classic from scratch can be a daunting topic for newcomers to photography.
-This helpful Lvideo helps to explain the basics of the software in less than 30 minutes.
+This helpful Lightroom tutorial video helps to explain the basics of the software in less than 30 minutes.

 Even at just 30 minutes, there’s a ton of useful content in here, so use the timestamps below to skip ahead to the section you need help with.
 Definitely one of the more in-depth Lightroom tutorials out there.